How to Color an Overlay in Photoshop

 You can even click anywhere on your image and get a real time preview of what your overlay will look like with a matching color tone that you click on within the image.
 Yes, this is a neat trick and I use it quite often!

-If you're more of a visual learner, I've created a quick video tutorial with these same steps to change the color of your overlay in Photoshop.
+If you are more of a visual learner, I've created a short video demonstrating these same steps to change the color of your overlay in Photoshop.

 Do you have any questions or comments about changing your overlay color?
-Leave us a comment below - and please share using the social sharing buttons.
-We would love to hear from you!
+Leave us a comment below - we would love to hear from you.
+And PLEASE SHARE this post using the social sharing buttons (we really appreciate it!)